moonmaster9000/couch_view/readme.markdown

     end
 ```

-And now you can call it by call it with:
+And now you can call it with:

 ```ruby
     Article.reduce_by_label.get!